kennysmithed/oels2021lot/oels_practical_monday_part2.md

 var spr_trial_2 = make_spr_trial("Another self paced reading trial","Trick question: Wasn't this a self paced reading trial?")
 ```

-### Other bits and pieces, including collecting demographics
+### Optional extras: other bits and pieces, including collecting demographics

+If you have had nearly enough for today, skip this section and jump to the next section - I want to show you how to collect demographics info, but we have already covered *a lot* of ground today and you'll get another chance to see something similar in later practicals.

 As usual, your experiment will need a consent screen and some instruction screens.
-Those bits are basically the same as last week so I won't bother showing the code here, but two quick comments:
+Those bits are basically the same as the grammaticality judgments practical so I won't bother showing the code here, but two quick comments:
-- As per last week, for the initial consent screen I am using a button response - I like a button response here because I think it makes it less likely that people will keypress through before they realise what they are supposed to be doing.
+- As per last the grammaticality judgments code, for the initial consent screen I am using a button response - I like a button response here because I think it makes it less likely that people will keypress through before they realise what they are supposed to be doing.
+You could consider making *all* instruction screens button response rather than keyboard response if you are worried about people mashing the keyboard and rushing through.
-- For the instruction screen I am using a keyboard response trial in the same way I did last week.
+- For the instruction screen I am using a keyboard response trial in the same way I did in the grammaticality judgments code.
 But note that jsPsych provides an instructions plugin (https://www.jspsych.org/plugins/jspsych-instructions/) which would be better if you were providing several pages of instructions.

 For this experiment I have also added a trial (just before our very final `final_screen` trial) where we collect some additional info from the participant.
 Often you want to collect demographic information from your participants - e.g. age, gender, whether they are a native speaker of some language - and give them the opportunity to provide free-text comments (e.g. in case there is a problem with your experiment that they have noticed).
 In general you shouldn't collect data you don't actually need - it wastes the participants' time, potentially means you are storing unnecessary personal information about your participants, and also opens up various temptations at analysis time ("Hmm, this experiment doesn't looked like it worked, how boring.
 But wait!
 If I split it by gender and age, which I collected for no real reason, then I get a weird pattern of significant results, maybe I can pretend I predicted that all along and publish this?").
 So don't feel you always need to include the exact questions I have put here, these are just some examples of how to collect some common response types.